Alcohol Hotlines: Phone Numbers Saving Lives 24/7

 Can A Person Start The Alcohol Rehab, Detox, Or Recovery Process At The Time Of The Call?

 The answer to this question is an emphatic YES.
-When you call an alcohol addiction hotline, the main objective of the call is to find a course of treatment.
+When an individual calls an alcohol addiction hotline, the main objective of the call is to find a course of treatment.
 In fact, the staff will try their best to find one that will meet the individual’s unique situation.
 Basing their recommendations on the caller’s unique situation, the professionals who staff these hotlines strive to find the most appropriate detox and rehab solution.
 This way, they can best help the addict revert to an alcohol-free life.

-Why Should You Call A Hotline?
+Why Should One Call A Hotline?